BYLAWS OF THE

 Section 4 – Committees: The advisory council may form standing or temporary committees as the need arises.

 Section 5 – Resignation and Termination: Resignation from the national advisory committee should be made in writing to the co-directors for submission to the steering committee.
-An advisory committee member may be terminated due to lack of involvement or for other reasons based on a majority vote of other committee members.
+An advisory committee member may be terminated due to lack of involvement or for other reasons based on a majority vote of the steering committee.

 ARTICLE VI – AFFILIATES

-Section 1 – Role and Size: Affiliates of the center shall be comprised of faculty and staff with expertise in related fields of study, representing University departments, centers and school as well as community organizations.
+Section 1 – Role and Size: Affiliates of the center shall be comprised of faculty and staff from the University departments centers, and schools; representatives from nonprofit, business, and government; and community organizations.
+Other centers and organizations may also be affiliates to support common interests.
+Fields of study and interests shall be broad as consistent with center purposes.
 The affiliates will help identify and implement collaborative work across the University focused on the understanding and application of human capital research principles.
-Opportunities for collaboration would include but not be limited to seminars, conferences, research projects, grant proposals, etc. The center shall endeavor to maintain relationships with 6 to 12 affiliates on an on-going basis.
-Affiliates will be representative of related fields of study including, but not limited to, education, economics, sociology, social work, psychology, public health, public policy, and educational psychology.
+Opportunities for collaboration would include but not be limited to seminars, conferences, research projects, grant proposals, etc. The center shall have no limit on the number of affiliates.
+Affiliates will receive regular communications about the on-going work of the center.

 Section 2 – Membership and Terms: Recommendations of affiliates shall be submitted to the co-directors and presented to the standing steering committee for approval.
 There will be no limit on the amount of time they may serve in this capacity.